strainer/Fdrandom.js/readme.md

 The percentages in the above tables are very rough as js engine performance varies.

-`Math.random` on Chrome has detectable statistical bias and only 32 bits of resolution but is fast.
-`Math.random` on firefox is cryptographic but is slow.
+Fdrandoms default method:`Fdrandom.f48` runs at about same speed as Chromes native Math.random.
+On Firefox it runs faster than native Math.random.

 `Fdrandom.f48` has no detectable bias across over 10^16 outputs and each has at least 48 bits of resolution which are tested as passing G Marsaglias old but substantial diehard test suite.
 It has yet to be tested by the most comprehensive means, but shows no issues so far.

-Fdrandoms default method:`Fdrandom.f48` runs at approximately same speed as Chromes native Math.random and faster on firefox.
-It runs considerably faster than Firefoxes native Math.random.
-On Firefox even gaussian normal generation runs about as fast as Math.random.
+`Math.random` on Chrome has detectable statistical bias and only 32 bits of resolution.
+Firefoxs `Math.random` has cryptographic quality but is slow.

-f48 algorithm was developed informed by J.Baagøe's PRNG `Alea` which seems to be the fastest form of high quality prng for javascript to date. f48 uses different multipliers in a slightly adjusted mechanism to output 16 more bits of resolution per number than Alea v0.8 while achieving similar speed.
+f48 algorithm is informed by J.Baagoe's PRNG `Alea` which seems to be the fastest form of high quality prng for javascript to date. f48 uses different multipliers in a slightly adjusted mechanism to output 16 more bits of resolution per number than Alea v0.8 while achieving similar speed.

 Seeding Pots
 ------------